 Do I Need An EIN To Open A Business Bank Account?

-As you're going through the steps, you might find yourself wondering if you should just use your personal account, which bank account to pick and if you need an EIN to open a business checking account -- especially if you don't have one.
+As you go through the steps, you may wonder if you should just use your personal account, which bank account to pick, and if you need an Employer Identification Number (EIN) to open a business checking account.
+Below, we break down everything you need to know about EINs and opening business accounts.

 Can I Open a Business Bank Account With Just an EIN?